Bergx2/BuchISY/README.md

 ## Upgrading

+### From v2.1 to v2.2

+**Good news:** v2.2 is a **non-breaking update** with community improvements and documentation enhancements.
+Simply download the latest version and replace your existing installation.
+All your data remains compatible.

-### From v2.0 to v2.1
+### From v2.0 to v2.1+

-**Good news:** v2.1 is a **non-breaking update** with bug fixes and UI improvements.
+**Good news:** v2.1+ releases are **non-breaking updates** with bug fixes and improvements.
 Simply download the latest version and replace your existing installation.
 All your data remains compatible.

 ### From v1.x to v2.0+